Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Acknowledgments

 \subsubsection{Touch}

 The second part of the sensory observation is the tactile sensation of touch.
-This is represented by a one value between 0 and 1 for each of the 16 sensors.
+This is represented by one value between 0 and 1 for each of the robot's 16 sensors.
 Each value is equal to the fraction of time in the previous step during which the respective sensor was in contact with an object.
-See Figure \ref{fig:sensors}.
+See Fig. \ref{fig:sensors}.

-In our proposed model, in order to make the estimated posterior for tactile sensation, the tensor is encoded using a linear neural network with PReLU.
+In our proposed model, in order to make the approximated posterior for tactile sensation, the tensor is encoded using a linear neural network with PReLU.
 To generate a prediction of the next tactile sensation, $h^q_t$ and $a^{enc}_t$ are concatenated and decoded with another linear neural network.
 See details in table \ref{table:touch}.